Wotcnt/Polyrifringence-Engine/README.md

   They do not imply metaphysics, agency, or causal force beyond the formal model.
 >
 > **Engagement mode affects interpretation**
-  Understanding depends on willingness to suspend prior frameworks long enough to evaluate the system on its own terms.
+  Understanding depends on willingness to temporarily suspend prior frameworks long enough to evaluate the system on its own terms.
   Prior knowledge functions as scaffolding, not authority.

 ---